lkirch/ScienceSage/README.md

 ![ScienceSage Logo](images/nano-banana-generated-logo.jpeg)

+# ScienceSage

+**ScienceSage** is an end-to-end Retrieval-Augmented Generation (RAG) system that delivers accurate, level-appropriate answers about space exploration, sourced from Wikipedia.
+Built for the [LLM Zoomcamp Capstone](https://github.com/DataTalksClub/llm-zoomcamp), it adapts explanations for different backgrounds and provides clear citations.

+---

 ## 🤔💭 Problem: Why ScienceSage?

-🚀 Space exploration is fascinating, but often hard to understand — especially for younger learners or those new to the field.
-Reliable information is scattered across the web, and most resources aren’t tailored to different backgrounds.

-**ScienceSage** bridges this gap by:
+🚀 Space exploration is inspiring but complex.
+Reliable, accessible information is scattered and rarely tailored to learners’ needs.
+ScienceSage bridges this gap by:

-- Delivering accurate, up-to-date answers sourced from Wikipedia.
+- Delivering up-to-date answers with Wikipedia citations
-- Adapting explanations for middle schoolers, college students, or advanced users.
+- Adapting explanations for different backgrounds:
-- Providing clear citations for every answer.
-- Enabling feedback to improve explanations over time.

-Space exploration inspires curiosity and innovation, but understanding it shouldn’t be limited by age or background.

-This system helps users **explore complex scientific topics—focused on space exploration—at different levels of explanation**:
   - 🏫 **Middle School** (simple, intuitive)
   - 🎓 **College** (intermediate, with more depth)
   - 🧪 **Advanced** (detailed, technical)
+- Enabling user feedback to improve over time

 ---

-## 💡 Approach
+## 💡 Approach & Features

 **ScienceSage** is an end-to-end **Retrieval-Augmented Generation (RAG)** project built for the [LLM Zoomcamp Capstone](https://github.com/DataTalksClub/llm-zoomcamp), powered by **GPT-4**, **Qdrant**, and **Streamlit**, and developed in Codespaces (Python 3.12).